grafana/grafana-operator/examples/grafana/useKubeAuth/_index.md

 {{< readfile file="./resources.yaml" code="true" lang="yaml" >}}

+{{% alert title="Note" color="primary" %}}
+The example assumes the Grafana operator is installed in the `default` namespace and using the `grafana-operator` ServiceAccount.
+Both being the default when installing via the official Helm chart.

+Remember to update the `role_attribute_path` accordingly.
+{{% /alert %}}

 ![Account created via JWT authentication in Grafana](./jwt-account.png)

 `role_attribute_path` determines the assigned role by the claims in the JWT body:

-The example assigns `Admin`, or `GrafanaAdmin` if `allow_assign_grafana_admin: "true"`, to any ServiceAccount in the `grafana` namespace.
+The example assigns `Admin`, or `GrafanaAdmin` if `allow_assign_grafana_admin: "true"`, to the `grafana-operator` ServiceAccount in the `default` namespace.

-But this may not be secure or flexible enough depending on your setup.
+But this may not be flexible enough depending on your setup.

 Inspecting a standard JWT located at `/var/run/secrets/kubernetes.io/serviceaccount/token` in a pod contains the following claims: